A guide to mental, physical, and social wellbeing in the workplace đŸ’†â€â™€ïž

 However, if your wellbeing is being affected by your current job, then you might want to think about whether you want to quit your job, and have a look at some graduate opportunities on our website.

-If you’re ready to talk, you can find a full list of NHS approved charity helplines on their website and find out more information on Time To Talk day here.
+If you’re ready to talk, you can find a full list of NHS approved charity helplines and find out more information on Time To Talk day.

 Was this post useful?